Rojaon/4.04/README.md

 -What are the advantages and disadvantages of the strategies you chose for creating these routes?

-PATCH allows you to update only the fields that have changed in the resource, which can be more efficient than updating the entire resource with PUT
+PATCH allows you to update only the fields that have changed in the resource, which can be more efficient than updating the entire resource with PUT and vice versa.

 -What is the cost-benefit between using PUT and PATCH?